 The Department of Social Work does not accept life experience and/or previous work experience for academic credit.
-This includes social work classes, field placement, and the social work practice course that requires a volunteer experience.
+This includes social work classes, and field placement.

 Courtesy Supervision

 A student may be enrolled in another university, yet be taking classes and internship through Colorado State University-Pueblo's Social Work Program.
 The arrangement must start with the initiating program's Field Coordinator.
 The initiating program's Field Coordinator will ensure the student's prior approval and eligibility before the official agreement is established.